emahon/DND-Characters/Test1-Fighter.md

 Action Surge (Level 2): On your turn, you can take one additional action on top of your regular action and a possible bonus action.
 Once you use this feature, you must finish a short or long rest before you can use it again.

 Extra Attack (Level 5): You can attack twice, instead of once, whenever you take the Attack action on your turn.

+Indomitable (Level 9): You can reroll a saving throw that you fail.
+Or, if you are hit by a mental effect, you may force the attacker to reroll.
+If you do so, you must use the new roll, and you can't use this feature again until you finish a long rest.

 ##### Battlemaster Traits (Level 3) #####